Forensic entomology: Francesco Redi

-In 1668, Italian physician Francesco Redi disproved the theory of spontaneous generation.
-The accepted theory of Redi's day claimed that maggots developed spontaneously from rotting meat.
-In an experiment, he used samples of rotting meat that were either fully exposed to the air, partially exposed to the air, or not exposed to air at all.
-Redi showed that both fully and partially exposed rotting meat developed fly maggots, whereas rotting meat that was not exposed to air did not develop maggots.
-This discovery completely changed the way people viewed the decomposition of organisms and prompted further investigations into insect life cycles and into entomology in general.
+In 1668, Italian physician Francesco Redi disproved the theory of spontaneous generation, which was the accepted theory of Redi's day; it claimed that maggots developed spontaneously (without any visible cause) from rotting meat.
+In an experiment, Redi used samples of rotting meat that were either fully exposed to the air, partially exposed to the air, or isolated from the air.
+Redi showed that both fully and partially exposed rotting meat bore maggots whereas rotting meat not exposed to air did not develop maggots; this discovery completely changed how people viewed the process of decomposition and prompted further investigations into insect life cycles and entomology in general.

 Bergeret d'Arbois

-Dr. Louis François Etienne Bergeret (1814–1893) was a French hospital physician, and was the first to apply forensic entomology to a case.
-In a case report published in 1855 he stated a general life cycle for insects and made many assumptions about their mating habits.
+Dr. Louis François Etienne Bergeret (1814–1893) was a French physician and was the first to apply forensic entomology to a case.
+In a case report published in 1855, he stated a general life cycle for insects and made many assumptions about their mating habits.
 Nevertheless, these assumptions led him to the first application of forensic entomology in an estimation of post-mortem interval (PMI).
-His report used forensic entomology as tool to prove his hypothesis on how and when the person had died.
+His report used forensic entomology as a tool to prove his hypothesis on how and when the person had died.

 Hermann Reinhard

-The first systematic study in forensic entomology was conducted in 1881 by Hermann Reinhard, a German medical doctor who played a vital role in the history of forensic entomology.
-He exhumed many bodies and demonstrated that the development of many different types of insect species could be tied to buried bodies.
-Reinhard conducted his first study in east Germany, and collected many Phorid flies from this initial study.
-He also concluded that the development of only some of the insects living with corpses underground were associated with them, since there were 15-year-old beetles who had little direct contact with them.
+The first systematic study in forensic entomology was conducted in 1881 by German doctor Hermann Reinhard.
+He exhumed many bodies and demonstrated that the development of many different insect species could be tied to buried bodies.
+Reinhard conducted his first study in Eastern Germany and collected many Phorid flies there.
+He concluded that the development of some, but not all species, of insects were associated directly with decaying flesh since there were 15-year-old beetles who had little direct contact with the bodies.
 Reinhard's works and studies were used extensively in further forensic entomology studies.